An age-by-age guide to teaching your child to share

 We know that children develop the mental skills needed to engage in sharing behavior over time, and yet we find ourselves in a pickle over sharing all the time.
 Our own children take things from each other.
 Our child takes something from another child at preschool.
 Someone else’s child takes something from our child at the park.

 When it’s just our own children at home, we might just step in and say: “Well if you can’t stop fighting over it, I’m just going to take it away so neither of you can have it.”
-In a public place, we immediately find ourselves getting hot and anxious not because of the children, but because of what the adults around us will think of our children – and, by extension, our parenting.
+In a public place, we immediately find ourselves getting hot and anxious.
+We see other parents watching and we worry that they’re judging our children – and our parenting.

 Being judged is hard, right?